trofi/trofi.github.io.gen/posts/254-binutils-2.39.md

 Users can disable new warning with `--enable-warn-execstack=no` if a proper fix is too complicated.

-In case of `systemd` upstream decided to be more lenient to warning for `EFI` linking code.
+In case of `systemd`, the upstream decided to be more lenient to warning for `EFI` linking code.
 The proper fix was also trivial in this case:
 `gnu-efi` library needed [a few annotations](https://sourceforge.net/p/gnu-efi/code/ci/803b49c40bb0b720b90d9c31d372911f1b946aa7/).